Message from the Director

 The Seton Hill University Master of Arts in art therapy with specialization in counseling has been approved by the American Art Therapy Association, Inc. since 2000.
 Graduates of the program have become registered and board certified with the Art Therapy Credentials Board and have obtained professional counseling licensure in the state of Pennsylvania.

-If the idea of blending your love of art and your love of helping others into a meaningful and creative career appeals to you contact us.
+If the idea of blending your love of art and your love of helping others into a meaningful and creative career appeals to you contact us, and consider joining us for one of our regularly scheduled Information Sessions.
 There's more to learn about the program and the people who make it happen.